h3abionet/genesis2/README.md

 Latest fix: rescaling window contents when resizing a window works, though non-uniform rescaling distorts shapes (e.g. a circle becomes an oval).

-Tested on a Mac: if you hold SHIFT while resizingf a window, it rescales uniformly.
+Tested on a Mac: if you hold SHIFT while resizingf a window, it rescales uniformly (i.e. maintains the aspect ratio).

 Last commit shows a lot of other fixes in the README; deleted from here for brevity.